 Where is Siena, Italy?

 Siena is an enchanting city in Central Tuscany.
 It is a definite must-see for its medieval architecture and charm.
 It is a small city (50,000) in the heart of Tuscany and lies between the Chianti area, the “crete senesi” (an area of rolling clay hills that change colour according to the season), the Mar Tireno and the Florentine area.

 The Piazza del Campo is one of the most fascinating main squares in Europe.
 What makes it unique is that the middle of the square is paved with hand-made bricks and laid in a herringbone pattern.
 This magnificent shell-shaped square was laid out by the Consiglio dei Nove in the mid-14th century.
 Nearly all the important events in Siena’s history have taken place in or around that square.
 It is where the world-famous, super exciting Palio horse race is held twice a year (July 2 and August 16).
 Here you will also find the striking Palazzo Pubblico.
 The Torre del Mangia is one of the buildings overlooking the shell-shaped plaza.
-It is located within the historic centre of Siena, which was a nominated UNESCO protected site (1995).
+It is located within the historic center of Siena, which was a nominated UNESCO protected site (1995).